MiMiltiade/Portfolio/README.md

 # Portfolio
-Le code source de mon portfolio

-It's Porfolio inspired by a terminal
+My portfolio's source code.
+It was inspired by a terminal.